dpjanes/homestar-persist/README.md

 * [Read this first](https://github.com/dpjanes/node-iotdb/blob/master/docs/install.md)

-If you want to use the CLI tools (you probably do), also install HomeStar:
+If you want to use the CLI tools (you probably do), also install Home☆Star:

 * [Read about installing Home☆Star](https://github.com/dpjanes/node-iotdb/blob/master/docs/homestar.md)